 10NEW The challenge of forgiveness (Duncan Kenzie)Interactive

-11NEW God’s wonders in watercolour (Marian Dawes)Masterclass
+11NEW God’s wonders in watercolour (Marian Dawes)Practical

 12NEW Job: truth and poetry (John Greenwood)Masterclass